A prepaid plan is a great, but often hidden, alternative to the traditional cell phone plans you're likely familiar with.

 The 3-in-1 SIM starter kit includes a Nano SIM card with Micro and Standard SIM adapters.
 These are compatible with GSM phones.

-On the other hand, the T-Mobile prepaid mobile internet 3-in-1 SIM kit is compatible with all LTE and GSM tablets and hotspots.
+On the other hand, the T-Mobile prepaid mobile internet 3-in-1 SIM kit is compatible with all LTE network and GSM tablets and hotspots.

 Curious to see if T-Mobile wireless prepaid cards exist?
 Fortunately, they do!
 These cards pay for your prepaid minutes and data.
 There are five cards to choose from, ranging from $10 to $100.